HiIamCuong/aws-fcj-workshop1/content/2-Zero-ETL/2.1-AuroraMySQLToRedshift/2.1.1-LoadSourceData/_index.md

 ## Connect to Aurora Mysql, Create and Load tables for SEEDING.

-1. To connect to you Aurora Mysql instance
+1. To connect to your Aurora Mysql instance
 + Navigate to **EC2 console**
 + Select your **EC2 instance** provisioned and click on **Connect**.